Do Irrevocable Trusts Really Protect You?

 The Difference with a Full Asset Protection Plan

 The most important difference is that in a true and well-structured asset protection plan, there is not a blatant gift made in the face of a creditor.
 In fact, this is a case where less is more.
-By taking legitimate steps to structure your estate and asset plan, you may move certain assets to legal tools such as a Limited Partnership or a Limited Liability Company without these transfers either being, or possibly even more important, appearing, to be a clear violation of the fraudulent conveyance laws.
+By taking legitimate steps to structure your estate and asset plan, you may move certain assets to legal tools such as The Bridge Trust® without these transfers either being, or possibly even more important, appearing, to be a clear violation of the fraudulent conveyance laws.

 While giving everything you have away is not a normal action at all, moving assets into legitimate business and estate planning tools IS a normal action for someone to do, even when faced with a crisis.
 This is the key difference between the two strategies and makes all the difference when it comes to how a court will view your actions.

-These tools in turn may be connected further to a special type of Irrevocable Trust called an Asset Protection Trust.
-While an APT is irrevocable, it is one in which you haven’t actually given your assets away.
+While The Bridge Trust® is irrevocable, it is a type of irrevocability in which you haven’t actually given your assets away.
 You remain the beneficiary of this trust and retain direct control until the assets are truly threatened.
 And if this trust is ever challenged you have the additional security of moving your assets away from the U.S. court, judge and jury (not available if you do a normal irrevocable trust).

 Take Your Asset Protection Planning Seriously

-The bottom line is that if you are serious about protecting your wealth, do your research online, and then when you think you understand the basics, or when you have reached the point where you are really confused by all of the conflicting information, pick up the phone and call a real live expert in this area (1-800-231-7112).
+The bottom line is that if you are serious about protecting your wealth, do your research online, and then when you think you understand the basics, or when you have reached the point where you are really confused by all of the conflicting information, pick up the phone and call the most expirienced attorney in this area (1-800-231-7112).
 It need not be me or my firm, but I strongly encourage you to call someone who can walk you through this.
 Remember, you are dealing with an incredibly important personal planning decision which affects your whole family, and going it alone is not a good option.

 I recommend that you ask yourself what your goals truly are.
 If your answer is that you really want to protect your wealth, then I suggest you take a pass on any option which offers only the illusion of security and choose the one which will provide you with true protection.